Programs for Diversity

 AccessLex conducts research into important and interesting questions pertaining to legal education diversity.
 Areas of inquiry include the efficacy of diversity “pipeline” programs; the manners in which law school admission and scholarship policies impact diversity trends; and techniques for pre-law advisors to better support prospective law students from underrepresented backgrounds.

 Priming the Pump: How Pipeline Programs Seek to Enhance Legal Education Diversity

 AccessLex Institute has developed this research brief to provide an overview of legal education pipeline programs in the U.S. – the channel by which we, as stakeholders in legal education, can improve access to law school.
 The brief also takes preliminary steps towards assessing their impact and effectiveness.
 The immediate goal is to provide useful information to aspiring students, their advisors, and others concerned about legal education diversity.

-Find more information on the Legal Education Diversity Pipeline Grant Program
+Find more information on the Diversity Pipeline Research Grant Program

 AccessLex partners with law schools and other legal education stakeholders to conduct data analyses premised on positively impacting legal education diversity.
 These projects tend to focus on analyzing enrollment management practices and designing admission and scholarship awarding frameworks that could maximize student diversity.
 Contact us at Diversity@accesslex.org to propose a collaborative project.

 AccessLex provides materials and other resources for legal education stakeholders, including pre-law advisors, law school administrators and faculty, pipeline program directors, and others who have roles in the broadly conceived processes of law school admission and matriculation.

 Volume 1: Five Tactics for Increasing Racial, Ethnic, and Socioeconomic Diversity